top of page

 Big Idea: When Jesus calls, nothing should stop us from responding.
 Don't delay, don't defer!

 Illustration: Warren Buffett wanted to help his employee get ahead in his working life, so he suggested that the employee list the twenty-five most important things he wanted to accomplish in the next few years.
 He then had the employee circle the top five and told him to prioritize this smaller list.
+All seemed well until the wise Billionaire asked one more question: "What are you going to do with the other twenty things?"

 The employee answered: "Well the top five are my primary focus but the other twenty come in at a close second.
 They are still important so I’ll work on those intermittently as I see fit as I’m getting through my top five.
 They are not as urgent but I still plan to give them dedicated effort."